wolfiton/abs_wow/README.md

 ## To start your Phoenix server:

 - Install dependencies with `mix deps.get`
-- Edit the `config/dev.exs` and `config/test.exs` with your username of the postgress database user mine is `dan`
+- Edit the `config/dev.exs` and `config/test.exs` with your username of the postgress database user
+  Example: For me it is `dan`

 - Create and migrate your database with `mix ecto.setup`
 - Start Phoenix endpoint with `mix phx.server`